-- Download as PDF --

 If we treat the bone marrow, it affects the brain.
 If we ignore the spleen, the lungs may suffer.
 If we detoxify the bowel, heavy metals may in the meantime be spreading into the heart.
 If we treat an infection in the bladder, the adrenal cortex may be giving out.
 This constant interactiveness makes the practice of medicine both complex and exciting, and never before has a model been presented which can finally keep track of it all.

-Implementing Living Systems Medicine clinically involves not ignoring this complexity by cherry-picking the facts – but instead a means to narrow it down to a highly effective treatment plan based on the properties of living systems.
+Implementing Intelligent Systems Medicine clinically involves not ignoring this complexity by cherry-picking the facts – but instead a means to narrow it down to a highly effective treatment plan based on the properties of living systems.
 This is Field Control Therapy.® 3-9 [more about this]

 How Can I Get Involved?